commerceblock/docs/source/ocean-api/index.rst

 *Parameter #2 --- (numeric, required) amount to be sent to the destination*

-*Parameter #3 --- (string, optional) A comment used to store what the transaction is for.*
+*Parameter #3 --- (string, optional) A comment used to store what the transaction is for*

-*Parameter #4 --- (string, optional) A comment to store the name of the person or organization to which you're sending the transaction.*
+*Parameter #4 --- (string, optional) A comment to store the name of the person or organization to which you're sending the transaction*

-*Parameter #5 --- (boolean, optional) Return a transaction even when a blinding attempt fails due to number of blinded inputs/outputs if this is set to true.*
+*Parameter #5 --- (boolean, optional) Return a transaction even when a blinding attempt fails due to number of blinded inputs/outputs if this is set to true*

-*Parameter #6 --- (boolean, optional) Split a transaction that goes over the size limit into smaller transactions if this is set to true.*
+*Parameter #6 --- (boolean, optional) Split a transaction that goes over the size limit into smaller transactions if this is set to true*

 *Parameter #7 --- (numeric, optional) Choose which balances should be used first.
-1 - descending, 2 - ascending.*
+1 - descending, 2 - ascending*

 *Example*